 FLUE Policy 7.1 states: The County shall encourage developers and property owners to connect their properties to fronting collector and arterial roads, except where no such connection can be made without violating intersection spacing requirements of the Land Development Code.
 [The Conceptual MPUD Master Plan, Exhibit 'C-1', shows one ingress/egress access on Collier Blvd.
-(CR 951), an arterial and one ingress/egress access on Immokalee Rd.
-(CR 846), also an arterial as identified in the Transportation Element of the GMP.]
+(CR 951) and two ingress/egress accesses on Immokalee Rd.
+(CR 846), which are both arterial roads as identified in the Transportation Element of the GMP.]

 FLUE Policy 7.2 states: The County shall encourage internal accesses or loop roads in an effort to help reduce vehicle congestion on nearby collector and arterial roads and minimize the need for traffic signals.
-[Exhibit 'C-1', Conceptual MPUD Master Plan, shows two main roads within the project that tie the residential, commercial and commercial/residential sections of the project together.
+[Exhibit 'C-1', Conceptual MPUD Master Plan, shows one main road within the project that tie the residential, commercial and commercial/residential sections of the project together.
 Internal access will be provided.]

 FLUE Policy 7.3 states: All new and existing developments shall be encouraged to connect their local streets and/or interconnection points with adjoining neighborhoods or other developments regardless of land use type.
 The interconnection of local streets between developments is also addressed in Policy 9.3 of the Transportation Element.
-[Exhibit 'C-1', MPUD Master Plan, shows no interconnections with adjoining developments to the east (Bent Creek Preserves), nor to the south (Tuscany Cove PUD); nor does staff believe it to be feasible due the completion of their buffers and security walls.
+[Exhibit 'C-1', MPUD Master Plan, shows potential interconnections with adjoining developments to the east (Bent Creek Preserves), and a potential egress from Tuscany Cove PUD, to the south.
 Immokalee Rd.
 (CR 846) adjoins the northern boundary and Collier Blvd.
 (CR 951) adjoins the western boundary of the subject site.]

 FLUE Policy 7.4 states: The County shall encourage new developments to provide walkable communities with a blend of densities, common open spaces, civic facilities and a range of housing prices and types.
-[Exhibit "A" Permitted Uses, Residential A. Principal Uses #1 lists a Multi-family and Townhouses.
+[Exhibit "A" Permitted Uses, Residential A. Principal Uses #1 lists Multi-family and Townhouses.

+Exhibit E Cross Section shows 5' concrete sidewalks on both sides of the road and no deviation was requested for sidewalks.
 A number of allowable common open space uses and structures to serve residents and their guests are itemized in Exhibit "A" Residential: B. Accessory Uses #4 and in Amenity Area: A. Principal Uses, #1.
-Comprehensive Planning Staff and Collier County Transportation Planning Staff are supporting the petitioner's request for a sidewalk deviation to only provide sidewalks on the side of the bypass roadway with details to be worked out at the time of the site development plan.]
+Frequently common buildings, such as a clubhouse (listed as a Principal Use #1 in the A. Amenity Area) are used for civic facilities.]